Privacy Policy

 Visitor wifi

 Visitors are allowed to access the wireless network when on-site, with access provided through a Captive Portal.
-Personal information is captured which includes First Name, Last Name and Email address, however the terms and conditions require users to agree that the Museum can access the IP addresses of connected devices.
+Personal information captured includes First Name, Last Name and Email address, however the terms and conditions require users to agree that the Museum can access the IP addresses of connected devices.
 This ensures oversight of users accessing the network.

 The Museum may analyse broad data trends to determine how people access the network in order to improve services and better understand visitor behaviour.
 In this case the data will be de-identified.